Académie Française: Membership

 One of the immortels is chosen by their colleagues to be the Académie's Perpetual Secretary.
-The Secretary is called "Perpetual", as though the holder serves for life, but holds the ability to resign, they may thereafter be styled as "Honorary Perpetual Secretary", with three post-World War II Perpetual Secretaries having previously resigned due to old age.
+The Secretary is called "Perpetual", as the holder serves for life, but holds the ability to resign; they may thereafter be styled as "Honorary Perpetual Secretary", with three post-World War II Perpetual Secretaries having previously resigned due to old age.
 The Perpetual Secretary acts as a chairperson and chief representative of the Académie.
 The two other officers, a Director and a Chancellor, are elected for three-month terms.
 The most senior member, by date of election, is the Dean of the Académie.

 New members are elected by the Académie itself; the original members were appointed.
 When a seat becomes vacant, a person may apply to the Secretary if they wish to become a candidate.
 Alternatively, existing members may nominate other candidates.
 A candidate is elected by a majority of votes from voting members.
 A quorum is twenty members.
 If no candidate receives an absolute majority, another election must be performed at a later date.
 The election is valid only if the protector of the Académie, the President of France, grants their approval.
-The President's approbation, however, is only a formality.
+The President's approbation is only a formality.

 The new member is then installed at a meeting of the Académie.
 The new member must deliver a speech to the Académie, which includes a eulogy for the member being replaced.
 This is followed by a speech made by one of the members.
 Eight days thereafter, a public reception is held, during which the new member makes a speech thanking their colleagues for their election.
-On one occasion, one newly-installed member, Georges de Porto-Riche, was not accorded a reception, as the eulogy he made of his predecessor was considered unsatisfactory, and he refused to rewrite it.
+On one occasion, one newly installed member, Georges de Porto-Riche, was not accorded a reception, as the eulogy he made of his predecessor was considered unsatisfactory, and he refused to rewrite it.
 Georges Clemenceau refused to be received, as he feared being received by his enemy, Raymond Poincaré.

 Members remain in the Académie for life.
-However, the council may dismiss an academician for grave misconduct.
+The council may dismiss an academician for grave misconduct.
 The first dismissal occurred in 1638, when Auger de Moléon de Granier was expelled for theft.
 The most recent dismissals occurred at the end of World War II: Philippe Pétain, Abel Bonnard, Abel Hermant, and Charles Maurras were all excluded for their association with the Vichy regime.
 In total, 20 members have been expelled from the Académie.